fusioncharts/dev_centre_docs/using-with-javascript-libraries/jquery/rendering-charts-using-jquery.md

 * A configuration object: An object containing chart configurations which are applied to each cloned chart

-For more information on cloning a chart, click [here]{% linkTo tutorials/using-with-javascript-libraries/jquery/api-reference.md %}{:target='_blank'}.
+For more information on cloning a chart, click [here](/using-with-javascript-libraries/jquery/api-reference).

 ## The prependFusionCharts Method